helidon-io/helidon/examples/grpc/microprofile/basic-server-implicit/README.md

 java -jar target/helidon-examples-grpc-microprofile-basic-implicit.jar
 ```

-Then the services can be accessed on the gRPC endpoint `localhost:1408`
+Then the services can be accessed on the gRPC endpoint `localhost:1408`.
+As noted above, the client in
+[Basic gRPC Client example](../basic-client/README.md) can be used for this purpose.